Matrix remodeling

 Osteocytes >

-Woven (immature) bone contains a larger number of osteocytes compared with lamellar (mature) bone and the cells are more rounded in their lacunae.
+Woven (immature) bone contains a greater number of osteocytes compared with lamellar (mature) bone and the cells are more rounded in their lacunae.
+Additionally, the matrix of woven both is less eosinophilic due to the lower content of collagen fibers.

 Image source >